tensorflow/docs/site/en/install/docker.md

 2. For GPU support on Linux, [install nvidia-docker](https://github.com/NVIDIA/nvidia-docker){:.external}.

 Note: To run the `docker` command without `sudo`, create the `docker` group and add your user.
-For details, the
+For details, see the
 [post-installation steps for Linux](https://docs.docker.com/install/linux/linux-postinstall/){:.external}.